 Coronavirus has spread in every part of the world.
 For us who live in a relatively rich society, fighting the virus was exhausting, not to mention children and people living in developing countries.
-We are grateful to be supported by our donors through “Gift of Hope” programme last year, so that we could launch various projects, including construction of sanitation facilities and teachers’ dormitory, provision of scholarship for poor girls and training on beauty services and farming, in Ratanak Kiri Province of Cambodia to support local children with their education, as well as helping them and their family live a better life.
+We are grateful to be supported by our donors through “Gifts of Hope” programme last year so that we could launch various projects, including the construction of sanitation facilities and teachers’ dormitory, provision of scholarships for poor girls and training on beauty services and farming, in Ratanakiri Province of Cambodia to support local children with their education, as well as helping them and their family live a better life.

 Better Living Environment for Teachers Helps Them Improve Teaching Quality